MicrosoftDocs/VBA-Docs/api/PowerPoint.Slides.md

 ## Example

 Use the [Slides](PowerPoint.Presentation.Slides.md) property to return a **Slides** collection.
-Use the[Add](PowerPoint.Presentations.Add.md) method to create a new slide and add it to the collection.
+Use the [Add](PowerPoint.Presentations.Add.md) method to create a new slide and add it to the collection.
 The following example adds a new slide to the active presentation.

 ```vb